This year, Jumpstart is celebrating our 14th anniversary of Read for the Record® on November 7, 2019, with the book Thank You, Omu!

 Jumpstart’s Read for the Record brings together millions of people each year in classrooms, libraries, community centers, and homes across the US.
 This annual campaign was launched over a decade ago to highlight the importance of building early literacy and language skills for EVERY child, so that all children have the opportunity to enter kindergarten prepared to succeed.

-Reading aloud with young children — whether in the classroom, at home, or in the community — builds literacy and language skills and provides positive reading experiences that instill a love of reading.
+Reading aloud with children — whether in the classroom, at home, or in the community — builds literacy and language skills and creates positive experiences that instill a love of reading.

 Children with strong literacy and language skills are more likely to succeed in kindergarten, and a love of reading can foster a love of learning that will benefit children for years to come.